aaronjconway/aaronconwaylo.com/docs/guides/choosing-a-loan-officer.md

 ---
-title: How to Pick a Loan Officer
+title: How to Choose the Right Loan Officer
 description: "(Spoiler) Eeny, meeny, miny, moe is not it. "
 ---
 ## What Is Important